-The Nigel Williams Prize seeks to recognise an outstanding professional project focusing on the conservation/restoration of ceramic, glass or a directly related material, whether interventive or preventive.
-Submissions are welcome from individuals or teams from the private or public sector.
+The Nigel Williams Prize seeks to recognise an outstanding professional or academic project focusing on the interventive conservation of ceramic or a directly related material.
+Submissions are welcome from individuals or teams from the private, the public or the educational sector.

 Nigel Williams was the British Museum’s foremost expert on the conservation of ceramic and glass objects.
 His premature death from a heart attack in 1992, while working on a British Museum excavation in Jordan, left the conservation profession with a huge gap.

 In 1961, in the days before conservation was a profession, the 16-year-old Nigel was recruited by the British Museum as a museum assistant in the Department of British and Medieval antiquities.
 He worked on all types of antiquities – metals, glass, stone, ivory and wood – but ceramics became his abiding passion.